See the results powerpoint or watch the meeting:

 Using your research, link back to your problem and propose a solution for it.
 This should bring together the future of STEM, innovation and most importantly, your problem.
 You should link your research into this, showing off your technical understanding and vision for the future.

 Present your research and solution through a form of visual media, such as a poster, max 3-minute video, leaflet, or 10-slide slideshow.
 Ensure to include references in any recognisable format.
-Additionally, provide a 300-word abstract summarising your research and proposed solution .
+Additionally, provide a 2000-character abstract summarising your research and proposed solution .
 For an example of a form of visual media, we have attached a research poster here.
 This poster, made by students in less time and with a different structure, can give you an idea of how you could present your research.

 After you have submitted your research and the deadline has passed, your submission will be judged by multiple judges, all of which will have expertise either directly or indirectly linked to the area of STEM you have researched.
 All submissions will be scored based on a rubric, with scores then being compiled and put in order to get the final standings.